dsloyer/ez-kubeadm/README.md

 not care what network is being used -- I included them as an exercise for me.
 If you're interested in exploring, for example, network policies, you may find one network, or another, to be of interest.

-A complete Kubernetes cluster based on Ubuntu, with Calico networking, can be built with a single command in the vagrant project directory.
+A complete Kubernetes cluster can be built with a single command in the vagrant project directory.
 Before running that command, you first must do some modest preparation:
-  1. clone this repository locally (into, say $HOME/projects/ez-kubeadm)
+  1. clone this repository locally (into, say, $HOME/projects/ez-kubeadm)
   2. install vagrant and VirtualBox
   3. setup directories and env variables.
 All this is described in detail, below.

-As of mid-March, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
+As of late-March, 2019, this script creates a 3-node k8s cluster (master and 2 worker nodes), with these versions:
   * Kubernetes: 1.13.4                          (current version on kubernetes.io)
   * Docker:     18.06.2                         (prescribed by kubernetes.io)